Holywell to Polly Joke

 At low tide, if you walk to the north end of Holywell beach (along Kelsey Head), you can find a sea cave containing a freshwater spring.
 Calcium carbonate dissolved in the springwater has created a spectacular series of natural basins fed by the well.
 The source of the calcium carbonate was originally thought to be the fragments of shell in the sand dunes as there are few sedimentary rocks in this part of Cornwall.
 However, there are thin bands of limestone in this particular area and current thinking is that the source may be one of these, but it is not known for certain.

-4. Bear right into the gap and walk to the back of this to reach a path slightly to the right leading inland.
-Follow this until it ends in a T-junction with another path.
+4. Bear right into the gap and walk to the back of this to reach a small path leading directly inland (not the wider path on the far right) Follow this until it ends in a T-junction with another path.

 If the tide is fully out, you may wish to visit the holy well in the cave further along the beach at this point of the walk before following the path into the dunes.